tmergulhao/tmergulhao.github.io/_posts/2017-12-02-constraint-animations-playground.md

 Also, in the aforementioned example, Meng uses Swift programatically to setup views, subviews and sizes.
 I'm trying to parallel this with Framer’s Design experience using the `.xib format`.
-It’s like Sketch and Framer’s design mode, but the output is a file that is readable to Xcode and contains not only elements but the relationships between them.
+It’s like Sketch and Framer’s Design mode, but the output is a file that is readable to Xcode and contains not only elements but the relationships between them.

 Although playgrounds are really adaptable, the connection of the `Controller` to a given `.xib` file needs to be declared on the public scope.
 In another words, there need to be a public base class declared on another Swift file under the **Sources** folder.